 Since I enjoyed hiking in the neighboring Placerita Canyon recently, I wanted to explore the area further before summer gets here.
 Towsley Canyon Park which is part of Santa Monica Mountains is just off the 5 freeway in Santa Clarita.
-The main parking lot was already full when I reached at the trailhead before 8 am so I parked in the overflow parking area just outside of the park entrance.
+The main parking lot was already full when I reached the trailhead before 8 am so I parked in the overflow parking area just outside of the park entrance.

 The hike starts out on a wide pavement – Towsley Canyon Rd.